umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Log-files/Enable-Logging.md

 # Enable logging on Umbraco Cloud projects

 On all Umbraco Cloud projects, logging is currently disabled.
-We are working on getting the resolved as soon as possible.
+We are working on getting it resolved as soon as possible.

 If you need logging on your site beofre we roll out the fix, here's a guide on how to do just that.